natstott/GodotPlanets/ReadMe.txt

-it can be updated on the GPU - Originally I couldnt get this to work using multimesh_get_command_buffer_rd_rid until u/godot_clayjohn explained that a compute shader can run on the global renderingdevice but you will not be able to control when it is dispatched.
+it can be updated on the GPU - Originally I couldnt get this to work using multimesh_get_command_buffer_rd_rid until u/godot_clayjohn explained that a compute shader can run on the global renderingdevice but you will not be able to control when exactly it is dispatched.

+Now using Texture2DArray to store planet images and crudely using shader to apply them based on InstanceID.

 Basic function - implement gravity attraction between particles.
 F=GMm/r^2

 Scaling- for realistic planets - to be updated
 1 screen unit =	1.00E+09	m
 1 mass unit = 1.00E+24	kilograms